-Rather than create an enemy of its target's network for a particular cause (Sigholm, 2016, pp 14). country then must spend resources Such incidences are usually to defend against, states should try to form partnerships with national bringing publicity to both the hackers that could ultimately help hacktivist[s] and their cause.
+Rather than create an enemy of its

+disobedience which uses hacking techniques to disrupt a target's network for a particular cause (Sigholm, 2016, pp 14).
+Such incidences are usually reported heavily in the media bringing publicity to both the hacktivist[s] and their cause.
 Hacktivism negatively affects a nation-state's soft power as it brings to the forefront the discontent of citizens with their government.
 If 'soft power' is measured by how attractive a nation-state is to national or international actors, cyber expression of dissatisfaction with the government or its policies can greatly affect the potential it has to rally support for future policy initiatives.
 An example of this is the reduction in soft power that came right after Snowden Leaks, which revealed surveillance operations undertaken by national governments of countries such as the US and UK and resulted in great local mistrust in political power[s] at the time.